tencentyun/intlcloud-documents/yehe_doc/数据库/数据库审计/常见问题_intl_en.md

 ### How is audit billed?
-- Database Audit (except for finance regions) is billed by the amount of audit log storage at 0.00220588 USD/GB/hour.
-- Fees are billed for every clock-hour, and usage duration shorter than one hour will be calculated as one hour.
+Database audit is billed by the stored log size per clock-hour, and usage duration shorter than one hour is calculated as one hour.
+For billing details, see [Purchase Guide](https://intl.cloud.tencent.com/document/product/1102/41313).
->?For TencentDB for MySQL instances in finance regions, you cannot add new audit policies currently.
-You can use existing policies normally.
-After the optimization of the audit policy feature for finance regions is completed, the audit feature in finance regions will be commercialized as a paid service.
-Please check the notices and pop-up messages in the console regularly to stay tuned.

 ### How do I disable audit?
-Log in to the [console](https://console.cloud.tencent.com/dls/mysql/policy), click **Configure** on the **Audit Policy** page, and select **Disable SQL Audit**.
+Log in to the [TencentDB for MySQL](https://console.cloud.tencent.com/dls/mysql/policy), [TDSQL-C for MySQL](https://console.cloud.tencent.com/dls/cynosdb/instance), or [TencentDB for MongoDB](https://console.cloud.tencent.com/dls/mongodb) console, click **Configure** on the **Audit Log** page, and select **Disable Audit**.
->!After it is disabled, the instance's audit policies, log records, and generated log files will be cleared and cannot be recovered.
-Please save the corresponding logs and files in advance.
+>!Once the service is disabled, the instance's audit policies, logs, and files will be cleared and cannot be recovered.
+You need to save the applicable logs and files in advance.

 ### How long can audit data be retained?
-Audit data can be retained for 30 days to 5 years.
-You can set the retention period when enabling audit in the [console](https://console.cloud.tencent.com/dls/mysql/policy).
-You can also click **Configure** on the **Audit Policy** page after enabling audit to make changes.
+Audit data can be retained for seven days to five years.
+You can set the retention period when enabling audit in the [TencentDB for MySQL](https://console.cloud.tencent.com/dls/mysql/policy), [TDSQL-C for MySQL](https://console.cloud.tencent.com/dls/cynosdb/instance), or [TencentDB for MongoDB](https://console.cloud.tencent.com/dls/mongodb) console.
+You can also click **Configure** on the **Audit Log** page after enabling audit to make changes.